eventide-project/useful-objects/README.md

 This pattern is also an example of _Tell, Don't Ask_, which is a helpful pattern in preserving encapsulation, which in turn help limit the effects of some of the more harmful kinds of coupling.

-In effect, _tell_ the dependency's class to get an instance of itself (in whichever why it does that, which is not the business of the user of the class), and to assign it back to the instance of the object that has the dependency.
+In effect, _tell_ the dependency's class to get an instance of itself (in whichever way it does that, which is not the business of the user of the class), and to assign it back to the instance of the object that has the dependency.

 While this property might seem negligible, spread over the breadth of an application or system, and over the weeks, months, or years of a work on a system of objects, the cumulative effects of uncontrolled coupling accounts for much of the productivity slow down and increased costs that teams commonly experience.